 The POSIX file system gives access to files located in the PikeOS file system, but also allows to open all available PikeOS volume providers and system drivers.
 In particular, SYSGO's certifiable file system (CFS) is fully supported.

 With regards to connectivity, POSIX provides a whole range of buses and networks starting with serial communication, CAN interfaces and raw Ethernet access.
 On top of that, two network stacks are available.
 The first one is based on LwIP and supports UDP as well TCP/IP connections.
-The second one is SYSGO's own implementation for Safety purposes: CIP, the certifiable IP stack.
+The second one is SYSGO's own implementation for Safety purposes: The certifiable IP stack.

 The POSIX kernel is shipped as a linkable library allowing user applications to be directly linked against it.
-The process is integrated into the CODE IDE which automatically handles all toolchain related settings.
+The process is integrated into the CODEO IDE which automatically handles all toolchain related settings.
 No need to hassle with paths to include or library files.

 The number of parallel POSIX instances is only confined by PikeOS systems limits as a POSIX partition fits into a PikeOS system like any partition type.